Game drive experience in Murchison falls National Park

 Other things to do at Murchison Falls National Park

 There are many possibilities for this park to create a memorable experience for the visitors.
-Boat Safari in Murchison Falls National Park.
 Apart from Game drives, the boat cruises on the Victoria Nile to the Murchison Falls base or to the Albert Delta will put you right at the heart of nature.
 Wildlife adventure is always at its best with the full sight of the bottom of Murchison falls, animals grazing at the river banks, hippos playing in water, crocodiles, birds and the sunset views.
 At Kaniyo Pabidi area of Budongo Forest Reserve, Chimpanzee trekking, forest walks and bird watching shall greatly supplement your Murchison falls game drive experience.
 Last but not least is the exciting top of the Murchison falls excursion for the bewildering spectacle of the world’s strongest waterfalls.

 Other places for game drive experiences in Uganda include the known savannah parks of Queen Elizabeth National Park, Kidepo Valley National Park and Lake Mburo National Park.
 Bwindi Impenetrable and Kibale National Park are primarily primate viewing parks; for the Mountain Gorillas and Chimpanzees.